 Notable & Unique: Modes of Transportation

-More people in City Center / U of Arkansas choose to walk to work each day
+In the City Center / U of Arkansas neighborhood, walking to work is a real

 Notable & Unique: Length of Commute